In this interview with Channel 4 about storm Eunice on 18th February, Baroness Brown said: “What we’ve dealt with as a crisis, needs to be routine”:

 - to include responding adequately to current/imminent shortages.

-1: Taking action the reverse the slow degradation of the food supply system
+1: Taking action to reverse the slow degradation of the food supply system

 A slow degradation of the food supply system is already upon us owing poor strategic decision-making, as for example.